Consensys/web3signer/COMMUNITY_MEMBERSHIP.md

 ## Approver

 Code approvers are members that have signed an ICLA and have been granted additional commit privileges.
-While members are expected to provided code reviews that focus on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and
+While members are expected to provide code reviews that focus on code quality and correctness, approval is focused on holistic acceptance of a contribution including: backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and